tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_measuring_impact.md

 Despite the importance of metrics about documentation quality, they are an elusive, holy-grail type task that almost no one in the industry has nailed down.
 How do you know if your docs are any good?
 Few can answer this question in any objective way.
 In this section, I'll provide a strategy for making metrics more approachable by scoring docs against a rubric of best practices.

 {: .note}
 This isn't a tried-and-tested methodology here but rather something I am still developing and experimenting with.
 As such, I value your feedback.
-I also have a [survey at the end](#survey) to gauge your agreement with various ideas.

 * TOC
 {:toc}